iTwin/viewer-sample-typescript/packages/apps/typescript/README.md

 ## Running the Sample

-1. From a terminal at the root of the "typescript" directory, execute "npm install"
+1. From a terminal at any directory within the repo, execute "rush install".
+2. From a terminal at any directory within the repo, execute "rush build".
+This should only need to be done once to build both the apps and the extensions.
+This repo is currently not setup for a production build of the apps, but the build script will ensure that extension is also compiled.
-2. Make a copy of the config.json file and name it "config-local.json".
+3. Make a copy of the config.json file and name it "config-local.json".
 Add values to the keys in your config.local.json file.
 At a minimum, all auth client information as well as an iTwinId and iModelId are required to run the application.
-3. From a terminal at the root of the "typescript" directory, execute "npm run dev"
+4. From a terminal at the root of the "typescript" directory, execute "npm start".
+This will start compile the application in watch mode and start an http server on port 3000.
-4. Navigate to http://localhost:3000 in your browser
+5. Navigate to http://localhost:3000 in your browser